syncfusion-content/javascript-docs/js/Diagram/Node.md

 {% include image.html url="/js/Diagram/Node_images/Node_img8.png" %}

-> **Note:** Shapes of type Node or HTML cannot be exported to an image format, like JPEG, PNG and BMP.
+N>  Shapes of type Node or HTML cannot be exported to an image format, like JPEG, PNG and BMP.
 It is by design that while exporting, diagram is drawn in a canvas.
 Further this canvas is exported into image formats.
 Currently, drawing in a canvas equivalent from all possible HTML and SVG elements is not feasible.
 Hence this limitation.

-> **Note:** Fill color will be applied to the Native Node only when its inline style, or fill, for an SVG child element is not specified.
+N>  Fill color will be applied to the Native Node only when its inline style, or fill, for an SVG child element is not specified.
 In the following example, the node's fill color is overridden by the specified color for the group.

 {% highlight html %}
 <svg>